asmartbear/status/README.md

 const cm = new StatusManager();
 // Start the status area, though still nothing is printed cm.start()
 // Update items by keys that you invent.
-As you add unqiue ones, they are added
+As you add unique ones, they are added
 // and console space is allocated without overwriting existing console messages. cm.update(2, "my status")
 // Logging still works -- gets "prepended" before the status area console.log("This doesn't overwrite anything.")
+// Adjust how often the screen refreshes (status updates are batched) cm.screenRefreshRateMs = 250
 // Stop the status area; subsequent logging goes under it cm.stop()
 ```